sapegin/vscode-mini-markdown/Readme.md

 | Toggle strong emphasis (bold) | `miniMarkdown.toggleStrongEmphasis` | <kbd>Cmd</kbd>+<kbd>I</kbd> | <kbd>Ctrl</kbd>+<kbd>I</kbd> |
 | Insert a table | `miniMarkdown.insertTable` |  |  |

-> [!TIP]
-> To insert a link in Markdown, copy the URL to the clipboard, select the text you want to link, and paste.
+**Tip:** To insert a link in Markdown, copy the URL to the clipboard, select the text you want to link, and paste.

 ## Settings